hbctraining/main/workshops/workshop_lead_responsibilities.md

 10. Remind Radhika to add information about who attended and how long

-11. Review emails of hbctraining to ensure all class-related emails are answered
+11. Review hbctraining emails to ensure all class-related emails are answered

 ## Lead Instructor duties for Shell workshops